Sangarshanan/sangarshanan.github.io/_posts/2023-02-26-RUM-conjecture.md

 Time series data can be represented through segments means which allowed for space-efficient representation at the expense of accuracy.
 The updates in time-series workloads are significantly different than in relational systems.
 Typically, the aforementioned approaches treat updates that are in effect new time-series in a large collection of time series leaving old data unaffected and requiring append-only style of updates.

-In most indexes used, we add indexing metadata in order to facilitate read queries making the update more expensive; in essense we optimize for read performance at the expense of both index size and update overhead.
+In most indexes used, we add indexing metadata in order to facilitate read queries making the update more expensive; in essence we optimize for read performance at the expense of both index size and update overhead.

 ### Graph Access Methods